musteresel/musteresel.github.io/posts/2018/03/c++-lazy-template-instantiation.md

 language: en
 ...

-One (tiny) piece of code that I often find usefull when
+One (tiny) piece of code that I often find useful when
 meta-programming:

 ~~~c++